meonkeys/ow/Readme.md

 ow (like, you're trying to say "owl" and almost succeed) is your handy local command-line pal for Nextcloud.
 Perform various operations to enhance local editing, collaboration, and more.

-Output is minimal on success.
+Output is generally minimal on success.
 If an error occurs, messages are printed to standard error and a nonzero exit code is returned.

 ## Usage